Travel to Islay

 When & How Long to Stay

-There's no wrong season on Islay — but each is genuinely different.
+There's no wrong season on Islay — but each has its own feel.

 - Spring (April - May): Quiet roads, green hills, and dramatic shifting light.
 Lambing season.
 Good for walks, wildlife, and distillery visits without the summer rush.
 Late May means Fèis Ìle — see below if your dates overlap.